OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Regular Cleaning with Vinegar Solution:

-One of the simplest yet highly effective methods for cleaning your single-serve coffee maker involves using vinegar solution.
+One of the simplest yet highly effective methods for cleaning your single-serve coffee maker involves using a vinegar solution.
 Start by emptying any remaining water from the reservoir and removing any used coffee pods or filters.
 Fill the reservoir halfway with white vinegar and the rest with water.
 Run a brew cycle without any coffee pod, allowing the vinegar solution to clean out mineral deposits and oil residue that may have accumulated over time.

 After this cycle is complete, run two more cycles using plain water to rinse out any remaining vinegar taste.

-For a deeper clean, baking soda can be used in combination with vinegar solution or on its own.
-Mix one tablespoon of baking soda with one cup of warm water until dissolved completely, creating a gentle yet powerful cleaning agent.
+For a deeper clean, baking soda can be used in combination with a vinegar solution or on its own.
+Mix one tablespoon of baking soda with one cup of warm water until it is dissolved completely, creating a gentle yet powerful cleaning agent.
 Dip a sponge or cloth into the mixture and wipe down all visible surfaces of your single-serve coffee maker, including the exterior, brewing chamber, drip tray, and removable parts like the reservoir lid or drip tray cover.

 Rinse thoroughly afterward using plain water.